openSUSE/news-o-o/_posts/2013-05-10-ambassadors-event-merchendise-all-change.markdown

 ---
 author: openSUSE Board
+comments: true
 date: 2013-05-10 17:00:43+00:00
 layout: post
 link: https://news.opensuse.org/2013/05/10/ambassadors-event-merchendise-all-change/
+slug: ambassadors-event-merchendise-all-change
-title: "Ambassadors & Event Merchandise - All Change!"
+title: Ambassadors & Event Merchandise - All Change!
+wordpress_id: 15992
 categories:
 - Announcements
 - Events
 - Project
 ---

 Over the last few years, we've seen openSUSE grow into an international project consisting of a large number of volunteer contributors from around the world.
 These contributors have a wide range of skill sets and interests such as software development, systems engineering, artwork & marketing, in addition to more general enthusiasts.
 This diversity of contributors and their geographically distributed nature leads to some interesting challenges and questions for the project.
 For example: